Our Mission & Work

-Unique among cross-cultural organizations linking France and the United States, the French-American Foundation’s programs construct a vertical line through diverse groups of leaders, policymakers and professionals from business, government, the military, media, academe, the not for profit and cultural sectors.
-Engagement along this axis creates an innovative intersection of ideas and experience, and promotes open minds and productive dialogue.
+Unique among cross-cultural organizations linking France and the United States, the French-American Foundation’s programs construct a vertical path through diverse groups of constituents.
+Our programs convene leaders from business, government, the military, media, academia, the not-for-profit and cultural sectors who bring varied professional viewpoints to bear upon topics of common interest.
+Engagement along this axis creates an innovative intersection of ideas and experience, promoting open minds and productive dialogue.

 Since 1976, the French-American Foundation has implemented over 500 programs including conferences, study tours, symposia, meetings, internships and residences, fellowships, lectures and awards.
 With more than 4,000 participants in areas including education; immigration; cybersecurity and defense; business and the economy; energy and the environment; urban development and renewal; health care; and the role of culture, the French-American Foundation has created a rich network of people and ideas for action.

 The Foundation’s programs are designed specifically to achieve a multiplier effect – leverage among leaders.
 By engaging and activating a broad range of decision makers and opinion shapers in both countries, the Foundation has reached, influenced, and positively impacted many times the number of people as have participated directly in its activities.
 The Foundation’s emphasis on the coming generation of leaders in both France and the United States, the “threshold” people, ensures that the results of its efforts will be long lasting.
 Alumni of our programs include presidents, prime ministers, governors, key government officials and diplomats, military and corporate leaders, industry experts, distinguished academics and teachers, laureates, celebrated authors, artistic luminaries, and groundbreakers and problem solvers from public and private sectors alike – informing the debate and seeking solutions for the benefit of all citizens.